Higher Gauge Theories Based on 3-groups: Introduction

 The layout of the paper is as follows.
-In section \ref{SecII} we will give a short overview of the constrained $BF$ actions, including the well known example of the Plebanski action for general relativity, and a completely new example of the Yang-Mills theory rewritten as a constrained $BF$ model.
-We will also introduce the formalism of the constrained $2BF$ actions, reviewing the example of general relativity as a constrained $2BF$ action, first introduced in \cite{MikovicVojinovic2012}.
-In addition, we will demonstrate how to couple Yang-Mills fields to gravity in a natural way within the formalism of $2$-groups.
-Section \ref{SecIII} contains the main results of the paper, and is split into $4$ subsections.
-The first subsection introduces the formalism of $3$-groups, and the definition and properties of a $3BF$ action, including the three types of gauge transformations.
-The second subsection focuses on the construction of a constrained $3BF$ action which describes a single real scalar field coupled to gravity.
+In subsection \ref{subAII} we will give a short overview of the constrained $BF$ actions, including the well-known example of the Plebanski action for general relativity, and a completely new example of the Yang-Mills theory rewritten as a constrained $BF$ model.
+In the subsection \ref{subBII} we also introduce the formalism of the constrained $2BF$ actions, reviewing the example of general relativity as a constrained $2BF$ action, first introduced in \cite{MikovicVojinovic2012}.
+In addition, we will demonstrate how to couple gravity in a natural way within the formalism of $2$-groups.
+Section \ref{SecIII} contains the main results of the paper and is split into $4$ subsections.
+The subsection \ref{sec:III.1} introduces the formalism of $3$-groups, and the definition and properties of a $3BF$ action, including the three types of gauge transformations.
+The subsection \ref{sec:III.2} focuses on the construction of a constrained $3BF$ action which describes a single real scalar field coupled to gravity.
 It provides the most elementary example of the insight that matter fields correspond to a gauge group.
-Encouraged by these results, in the third subsection we construct the constrained $3BF$ action for the Dirac field coupled to gravity, and specify its gauge group.
-Finally, the fourth subsection deals with the construction of the constrained $3BF$ action for the Weyl and Majorana fields coupled to gravity, thereby covering all types of fields potentially relevant for the Standard Model and beyond.
-Section \ref{SecIV} is devoted to the discussion of the results and the possible future lines of research.
+Encouraged by these results, in the subsection \ref{sec:III.3} we construct the constrained $3BF$ action for the Dirac field coupled to gravity and specify its gauge group.
+Finally, the subsection \ref{sec:III.4} deals with the construction of the constrained $3BF$ action for the Weyl and Majorana fields coupled to gravity, thereby covering all types of fields potentially relevant for the Standard Model and beyond.
+After the construction of all building blocks, in section \ref{SecIV} we apply the results of sections \ref{SecII} and \ref{SecIII} to construct the constrained $3BF$ action corresponding to the full Standard Model coupled to Einstein-Cartan gravity.
+Finally, section \ref{SecV} is devoted to the discussion of the results and the possible future lines of research.
 The Appendices contain some mathematical reminders and technical details.